LinqLover/sonyx/docs/study/study-design.md

 - if sonyx: *Start by creating a sound probe in the interface requests.
 Play around with the UI and debug a UI operation.*

-- if no sonyx: *Start by inserting `Transcript` sends in the interface requests.
+- if rvv: *Start by creating a watch in the interface requests.
 Play around with the UI and debug a UI operation.*

+- if control: *Start by inserting `Transcript` sends in the interface requests.
+Play around with the UI and debug a UI operation.*

-- info: There is the „debug button action“ feature.
+- info: There is the „debug button action“ feature:

   <img src=".\study-design.assets\debugActionInvocation.png" style="zoom:50%;" />